 - Two variants of Vietnamese — I didn’t know there were two

-- And even UK English for those of us who don’t want to be instructed by an American.
+- Even UK English for those of us who don’t want to be instructed by an American

-The best part is that you can go from any language to any language.
+The best part is that you can learn any language using any language.
 This is wonderful in an age where most language resources are in English.
-If your mother tongue is Arabic, you can learn Chinese without having to go through a third medium.
-I haven’t tried this (I’m lucky to have been raised in an English-speaking country) but I see people doing it online.
+If your mother tongue is Arabic, you can learn Chinese without having to go through English.

-How to use Glossika effectively as part of your language learning routine
+How to use Glossika effectively in language learning

-We started using Glossika months ago in late 2018, and have learned a lot about how to make the most of that US$30 p/m subscription.
-It’s not cheap, so we want to make sure you’re getting the most out of it.
+We started using Glossika in 2018, and have learned a lot about how to make the most of it.